Old Xaverians Football Club

 The Old Xaverians Football Club is an Australian rules football club based in Toorak, an inner suburb of Melbourne.

 The club was established in 1923 by alumni of Jesuit school Xavier College in Kew.
 The club is one of the most successful in the Victorian Amateur Football Association, having won 14 VAFA Premier Section flags, with its first in 1981.
 It won an unprecedented six premierships in six years between 1995 and 2000.

-Playing and training at Toorak park, in the inner south east of Melbourne as a very central location for players to go to.
-Ex students come from all over Melbourne to play for Old Xaverians as students from Xavier College historically live in and around Boroondara or Bayside with all inbewteen.
-As these areas are within close proximity to Xaviers junior campus in Brighton and Kew.

 The OXFC currently fields nine teams in the VAFA competition (seven men's, two women's).
 And are renowned as one of the most successful clubs in the VAFA.
 With Toorak park in Armadale being the seniors main home ground, the other men's teams (including the u19's) are based at Stradbroke Park, Kew East.
 The women's team, established in 2017 and a foundation member of the VAFA's Premier Women Section, plays home games at Xavier College, Kew.